3dsinteractive/automation-technology/chapter01-basic-knowledges/1.2-basic-docker/04-push-docker-image/README.md

 ## Push docker image

-1. Slides 1.2 Basic Docker (Docker images and containers)
+1. See What is build and push Docker image in Slides

 2. Register for https://hub.docker.com